 - Highest recorded temperature: Murcia, 47.2 Celsius (July 4, 1994)

-- Largest city (population) Madrid (second largest city is Barcelona and Valencia is third largest city)
+- Largest city (population) Madrid (second largest city is Barcelona and Valencia is the third largest city)

-- Largest economic sectors: tourism, chemical products, industrial goods, fashion, components for the construction industry
+- Major economic sectors: tourism, chemical products, manufactured goods, fashion, components for the construction industry

-- Mainland time zone: Central European Time (o hours time difference to Sweden)
+- Time zone mainland: Central European Time (o hour time difference with Sweden)

 - Currency: Euro